 Medium: steel, copper, bronze

-Description: Font was created for an exhibition at the Lookout Gallery in 2003.
-It was inspired by an invitation from Dal Schindell, Director of the Lookout Gallery, to create some sketches on the theme of the seven “I am” sayings of Christ in the book of John: “I am the true vine … I am the living water” etc… The piece depicts a man balancing on a globe, and shouldering a beam from which hang two buckets of water.
+Description: Font was created for an exhibition at the Lookout Gallery (now the Dal Schindell Gallery) in 2003.
+It was inspired by an invitation from gallery director Dal Schindell to create some sketches on the theme of the seven “I am” sayings of Christ in the book of John: “I am the true vine … I am the living water” etc… The piece depicts a man balancing on a globe, and shouldering a beam from which hang two buckets of water.
 The water overflows and gathers in a bowl that itself is filled to the brim.
 The work eludes any one interpretation.
 Read the artist’s thoughts on this piece on David Robinson’s website.

 After its founding in 1968, Regent College had a number of temporary homes before it moved to its current location at 5800 University Boulevard in 1988.
 The new building was designed by architect Clive Grout.
 It is a light-filled space, centred on an atrium that buzzes with activity and forms the heart of the Regent community.

 Between 2005 and 2007, the building underwent a major renovation and expansion, which focused on a new library facility.
 Architect Clive Grout was again responsible for the library design, which was built underground at the north end of the campus.
 You would never know that the library is underground by the amount of natural light that streams into the space through floor-to-ceiling windows, skylights, and a forty-foot-high wind tower.

 The True North Tower is a collaboration between Clive Grout, Walter Francl Architects, and glass artist Sarah Hall.
 The tower provides natural ventilation for the library, thereby reducing the need to rely on electricity.
 The library is heated and cooled by a radiant system that uses natural pressure to push fresh air through the library by way of floor diffusers.
 The air is then exhausted through the wind tower.